 Day 4 Ho Chi Minh City - Cai Be

 We depart for Cai Be, on the Mekong Delta.
 This town relies on the network of rivers and canals to produce rice, as well as using it as a highway for vessels distributing agricultural products.
 We take a boat trip to see the local trading boats and visit some home factories that produce rice paste, rice popcorn and coconut candy.
 We continue along meandering tributaries to evergreen islands, and take a short walk through a local village and fruit gardens to a preserved ‘Mandarin’ house, built centuries ago.
 The owner will serve an appetising Vietnamese lunch before we continue to Tan Phong Island, where we take a rowing boat through the canals.
 We then continue to our hotel, the Mekong Riverside Resort (3T).

-Day 5 Cai Be - Ho Chi Minh - Nha Trang
+Day 5 Cai Be - Ho Chi Minh City - Nha Trang

 Day 6 Nha Trang

 We take a tour of this seaside city, including Hon Chong, a quiet fishing village with a bay of karsts like a mini Halong Bay; and the Po Nagar Cham Towers.
 The four surviving towers are still actively used for worship by Cham, Chinese and Vietnamese Buddhists.
 We also visit the Long Son Pagoda with its enormous white Buddha statue, and the Oceanographic Museum, which displays the local marine environment, including reef sharks, turtles and sea horses.
 Enjoy lunch at a local restaurant before an afternoon at leisure.

 Day 7 Nha Trang - Danang - Hoi An

 Enjoy a morning at leisure before we make our way back to the station for a train to Danang.
 We arrive in Danang late tonight, and transfer to Hoi An and our hotel, the Hoi An Resort (3T+).